foocoding/fundamentals/fundamentals/homework_pr.md

 # Handing in homework

-Starting with  the JavaScript2 module we expect you to hand in homework by using the GitHub [Forking Workflow](https://github.com/HackYourFuture/Git/blob/master/Lecture-3.md).
+Starting with  the JavaScript2 module we expect you to hand in homework by using the GitHub [Forking Workflow](https://github.com/foocoding/Git/blob/master/Lecture-3.md).
 This involves the following steps:

 ## Forking

-1. Go to the [HackYourFuture GitHub page](https://github.com/HackYourFuture) and click on the repository of the current HYF module, e.g. `JavaScript2`.
+1. Go to the [FooCoding GitHub page](https://github.com/foocoding) and click on the repository of the current HYF module, e.g. `JavaScript2`.

 2. In the upper-right corner, press the [**Fork**] button.